AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/is-api/http-ref/image-serving-api-ref/c-http-protocol-reference/c-syntax-and-features/r-request-nesting-and-embedding.md

 >[!NOTE]
 >
->FXG graphics rendering is available only in the Scene7 hosted environment and may require additional licensing.
-Contact Scene7 Support for more information.
+>FXG graphics rendering is available only in the Dynamic Media hosted environment and may require additional licensing.
+Contact Dynamic Media technical support for more information.

 *[!DNL renderRequest]* is the usual FXG render request, excluding the HTTP root path ` http:// *[!DNL server]*/agm/render/`.